 $2,100 – $1,225 – ($1,250/100*50) = $2,100 – $1,225 – $625 = $250

 There are two types of capital gains taxes: long and short.
 Short-term gains from investments held for one year or less are taxed at your income tax rate.
 Long-term gains from investments held for more than a year receive a more favorable tax rate of either 0% (individuals earning up to $40,400), 15% (individuals earning up to $445,850), or 20% (individuals earning more than $445,850) as of tax year 2021.
 These capital gains bracket thresholds increase to $80,800 and $501,600 for married couples filing jointly.

 There are some investments, such as collectibles, that are taxed at different capital gains rates.
 But most exchange-traded investments will be taxed at either 0%, 15%, or 20% if you meet long-term holding requirements.

 How can you offset capital gains?

-When it comes time to calculate your capital gains tax liability, you'll add together all the numbers in the gain/loss column of your worksheet.
-This allows you to offset your gains with your losses and reduce your total taxable amount.
-If your losses outnumber your gains, you can offset all of your gains, as well as up to $3,000 of your earned income.
+You'll add together all the numbers in the gain/loss column of your worksheet when it comes time to calculate your capital gains tax liability.
+This allows you to offset your gains with your losses.
+It reduces your total taxable amount.
+You can offset all of your gains as well as up to $3,000 of your earned income if your losses are greater than your gains.
 Any losses beyond that can be rolled forward to offset gains in future years.